 Deutsche Bank looked at buying parts of Credit Suisse assets as recently as last fall after the Swiss firm became engulfed by a series of scandals and financial hits, Bloomberg reported.

 The German lender analyzed individual businesses such as the Swiss firm's asset management and wealth management units.
 The plan inside Deutsche Bank was to be able to move should attractive parts of the bank come on the market.

 Partners Group nears deal for stake in Sterling Pharma Solutions.
 (FS)

-Private equity firm Partners Group is nearing a deal to acquire a minority stake in UK pharmaceutical manufacturing services provider Sterling Pharma Solutions, Bloomberg
+Private equity firm Partners Group is nearing a deal to acquire a minority stake in UK pharmaceutical manufacturing services provider Sterling Pharma Solutions, Bloomberg reported.

 The Swiss investment group has emerged as the frontrunner in an auction process for the stake.
 A deal is likely to value Sterling Pharma, which is owned by private equity firm GHO Capital, at about £1bn ($1.2bn) or more.

 Haleon explores potential $600m sale of ChapStick brand.

 Haleon, the consumer health business spun out of GSK last year, is exploring a divestiture of its ChapStick lip balm brand, Bloomberg reported.

 The company is working with advisers on a potential sale of the business that could fetch about $600m.
 Deliberations are at an early stage and the scope of the divestiture could change.